 At your side and on your side

 Congruent’s actuarial consultants are experts in the complaint handling of pension and investment products.
 Our team includes recognised experts in the industry for their specialism in financial complaints and disputes.
-We can resolve the complex issues regularly associated with pensions and any redress/compensation due for misadvised or missold financial advice.
+We can resolve the complex issues regularly associated with pension complaints and any redress/compensation due for misadvised or missold financial advice.

 * Congruent Actuarial Limited is the only claims management company included in the list of actuarial firms published by the Institute and Faculty of Actuaries.